423s22/G6/UserDocumentation.md

 You can open the `Options` app by clicking on the app's name as shown in the screenshot above.

 ## Homepage
 On the `Options` app homepage you will find buttons that navigate to the various pages of the app such as the *Add Options* and *FAQ* pages.
 You can can also click on a page's name within the top navigation bar to navigate directly to it.
-The current page is indicated on the navigation tabs by a green line underneath it, as shown in the screenshot below.
+The current page is indicated on the navigation tabs by a green line underneath it.

 ## Add Options